Polishing Cast Aluminum

 A. Vibratory tumblers work quite well, you will however round off the detail the longer it is tumbled for.
-With our castings (small lightweight high detail) we run them for several days in 3 stages of silicon carbide imbedded plastics, followed by a full day cycle in saw dust imbedded jeweler's rouge [linked by editor to product info at Amazon].
+With our castings (small lightweight high detail) we run them for several days in 3 stages of silicon carbide imbedded plastics, followed by a full day cycle in saw dust imbedded jeweler's rouge [paid link to product info at Amazon].
 They come out with a great finish!

 As for bright dip-electropolish tank, try a ceramic lined vessel.
 If you're like me and do this is in small quantities you can find the tumbler setups through jewelry suppliers, and you can even get ceramic lined containers in various sizes at your local grocery store.

 Good luck!Jason Aube